When you think of rest, what springs to mind? If you’re like me you’ll be thinking about an absence of stresses and suffering.

 And it’s still rigged for frustration.
 The curse is all around us in broken lives, broken relationships.
 A broken world.

 What do we do about that?
 We might pretend that the curse is not really so bad.
 We might whistle through the grave-yard to keep up our spirits.
 We might despair and settle down in the rubble to await the inevitable.
 We might trust to our wealth and resourcefulness to side-step the curse.

 But Lamech does something different.
 He doesn’t minimize the awfulness of a broken world – he acknowledges the work and toil, the death and curse.
 He doesn’t pretend to master the situation out of his own resources.
 And he doesn’t resign himself to the chaos.

 Instead Lamech looks the darkness in the eye, but with a defiant ‘nevertheless’ he believes in rest and peace.
 And so he names his boy “Rest.”

-Lamech, like Eve before him, looks expectantly to his offspring in the light of that original promise of Christ.
+Lamech, like Adam and Eve before him, looked expectantly to his offspring in the light of that original promise of Christ (Genesis 3:15).
 Christ would be the ultimate answer to the darkness, and so His people anticipated His coming eagerly.